cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.CHAT.7.1v0.1
-Chat Content Reporting SHALL be Enabled.
+Chat content reporting SHALL be enabled.

 - Rationale
   - This ensures that users are able to report content for different categories such as sensitive or confidential information.
 This provides additional monitoring capabilities.